 Documents, vouchers and tickets

 A Briefing Dossier with general information on visas, inoculations, recommended personal baggage, currency, climate and photography will be sent to you by first class post shortly after your booking has been confirmed.
 It’s also available online download the Brieﬁng dossier

 At each stage of the booking you will be sent a receipt or confirmation slip.
-After you have paid in full, you will receive (usually between one month and 10 days before departure) your transatlantic airline e-tickets and any domestic flight tickets that are to be issued at this end.
+After you have paid in full, you will receive (usually between one month and 10 days before departure your transatlantic airline e-tickets and any domestic flight tickets that are to be issued at this end.
 Most tickets are issued electronically, but traditional paper tickets may be necessary on some routes.
 Bespoke and Private Journey clients will receive an itinerary for the services we have contracted on your behalf in Latin America.
 Our financial summary or itinerary is not a travel document, although you may be asked to show it as evidence for your eligibility for the airfare you have paid.
 If you do not have a valid ticket or e-ticket, the airline may ask you to pay again, but these days usually your passport is sufficient for transatlantic flights.
-Once you arrive in Latin America, the normal procedure is for our local handling agents in Latin America to give you their own vouchers or tickets.
+Once you arrive in Latin America, any necessary service vouchers will be issued locally by our local representatives.
 A 24-hour emergency UK number, printed in your final itinerary letter, will enable you to contact us quickly if something goes wrong.

 Airport Taxes and airline surcharges